DAR Constitution Hall: History

+20th century

 From 1930 until the opening of the John F. Kennedy Center for the Performing Arts in 1971, Constitution Hall was home to the National Symphony Orchestra and the city's principal venue for touring classical music soloists and orchestras.
 Some of the earliest mainstream country music concerts were also held there, organized by Connie B. Gay.
-The National Geographic Society presented sold-out film lectures, filling the hall for many decades, three evenings a week until about 1990 when they moved to the National Geographic theater near 16th and M Streets, NW.
+The National Geographic Society presented sold-out film lectures for over 40 years, filling the hall three evenings a week until about 1990 when they moved to the National Geographic theater near 16th and M Streets, NW.
 The free Air Force Band Sunday concerts, featuring famous guest artists, are popular, as is the band's special Christmas gala show.

-In 1939, the DAR denied African-American singer Marian Anderson the opportunity to sing at the Hall, causing First Lady Eleanor Roosevelt to resign her membership in protest.
+In 1939, during racial segregation in Washington, D.C., the DAR denied African-American opera singer Marian Anderson the opportunity to sing at the Hall, causing First Lady Eleanor Roosevelt to resign her membership in protest.
 Instead, Anderson performed (with the aid of Eleanor Roosevelt and her husband, President Franklin D. Roosevelt) a critically acclaimed open-air concert on Easter Sunday, April 9, 1939, on the steps of the Lincoln Memorial in Washington, D.C.
 She sang before a crowd of more than 75,000 people and a radio audience in the millions.

-In 1941, Paul Robeson was also blocked from performing at Constitution Hall on the grounds of his race.
-The organization would later reverse its racial exclusion policy and Anderson performed at Constitution Hall for an American Red Cross war relief benefit in 1943; in 1964, she chose it as the first venue of her farewell concert tour.
+In 1941, Paul Robeson was blocked from performing at Constitution Hall on the grounds of his race.
+The organization later reversed its racial exclusion policy, and Anderson performed at Constitution Hall for an American Red Cross war relief benefit in 1942 and, in 1953, she performed at the hall as part of the American University concert series.
+She performed at Constitution Hall again in 1956 and in 1960.
+In 1964, she chose it as the first venue of her farewell concert tour.

+21st century

-Every U.S. president since Calvin Coolidge has attended at least one event at the theater.
+As of 2024, every U.S. president since Calvin Coolidge has attended at least one event at the theater.

-Events

-The Hall is used for concerts, school commencements, conferences, corporate meetings, televised events and other performances.
-The Hall hosted the 1939 premiere of Mr. Smith Goes to Washington and was the recording site for Eddie Murphy Delirious in 1983; John Denver's Christmas In Concert in 1996, Whitney Houston's Classic Whitney concerts in 1997; Martin Lawrence Live: Runteldat in 2002; Chris Rock's HBO special and album Never Scared in 2004 and Robin Williams HBO special Weapons of Self Destruction in 2009.
-It has hosted tapings of TV game shows Jeopardy! in 1997, 2004, 2012 and 2016, Wheel of Fortune in 2000 and 2001, the newscast Buletin Utama in 2000, and the 2004, 2005, 2007, and 2008 Annual Meetings of the International Monetary Fund and the World Bank Group.
+In September 2025, Queen Sofía of Spain visited the hall while attending "Spain and the Birth of American Democracy: A History Symposium", cohosted by the Queen Sofía Spanish Institute and the Daughters of the American Revolution.

+Notable events

+The hall has hosted multiple notable educational and entertainment events, including: